 For those in search of employment, the internet is probably the best starting point.
-Job portals provide a good insight into the types of jobs available in the city and the salary an expat could hope to get.
-There are a number of job agencies that can assist job seekers.
-However, often the best way to find a job is through networking and making connections with those working in a relevant industry who can alert expats to an opening before it is advertised publically.
+Job portals provide insight into the types of jobs available in Utrecht and the salary an expat could hope to get.
+Job agencies can also assist job seekers.

-Although Utrecht’s job market is certainly growing rapidly, it still does not have the international presence that one would find in the Dutch capital, Amsterdam.
-So while it may not be a formal requirement for expats to speak Dutch, it will definitely set them apart from the competition and help them get a foot in the door.
+Although Utrecht’s job market is certainly growing rapidly, it still does not have the international presence that expats would find in the Dutch capital, Amsterdam.
+So, while it may not be a formal requirement for expats to speak Dutch, it will definitely set them apart from the competition and help them get a foot in the door.

-Non-EU citizens will require a work permit to take up a job offer in the Netherlands, which is many cases would involve their employer having to prove that the position has been advertised locally but has not been able to be filled by either a Dutch or EU citizen cannot adequately fill the position.
+Non-EU citizens will require a work permit to take up a job offer in the Netherlands.
+In many cases, this involves their employer having to prove that the position has been advertised locally but wasn't filled by either a Dutch or EU citizen cannot adequately fill the position.

 ►Check out the Doing Business in the Netherlands for more information about the country's working environment